fresns/docs/wiki/en-US/extensions/plugin/artisan.md

-fresns plugin                       // View All Commands fresns plugin:list                  // View All Installed Plugins fresns new                          // Generate A New Plugin
+fresns plugin                       // View All Commands fresns plugin:list                  // View All Installed Plugins fresns new                          // Generate A New Plugin fresns enter                        // Go to plugin directory fresns back                         // Back to the fresns root directory

 // Development
 fresns make:command                 // Generate Plugin Command